aws/karpenter-provider-aws/website/content/en/preview/getting-started-with-terraform/_index.md

 using [IRSA](https://docs.aws.amazon.com/emr/latest/EMR-on-EKS-DevelopmentGuide/setting-up-enable-IAM.html).
 We will create the ServiceAccount and connect it to this role during the Helm chart install.

+Add the following to your `main.tf` to create the IAM role for the Karpenter service account.

 ```hcl
 module "iam_assumable_role_karpenter" {